The national voice of the zoo and aquarium community

 CAZA-AZAC member zoos and aquariums nurture, protect and care for more than 100,000 animals representing over 2000 species, many involved in important ex-situ and in-situ conservation projects.
 These wildlife ambassadors reach an estimated 11 million annual visitors helping develop an emotional connection, appreciation and concern for wildlife.

-Unite the Canadian zoo and aquarium community in connecting people to nature through demonstrating dedication to conservation and excellence in animal care.
+Unite the Canadian zoo and aquarium community in connecting people to live animals and nature

 CAZA-AZAC is a registered charitable organization (BN: 123057119RR0001).